 Where to stay in Erice

-We offer a range of unique villas in Sicily as well as comfortable apartments, ideal for groups of friends, families or couples travelling together.
+We offer a range of unique villas in Sicily, ideal for groups of friends, families or couples travelling together.
 Our holiday homes in this part of Sicily offer a variety of experiences, from hillside retreats with spectacular views to historical properties within a short distance of charming traditional villages.
 Just a short drive away from the sandy beaches and craggy coastline of Trapani, staying in this part of Sicily offers a blend of the beautiful landscapes which Sicily is famous for.
 For dazzling views over the verdant hills, consider the sophisticated luxury of the Villa Borgo Valleverde, an oasis of tranquility set amongst the glorious Sicilian countryside.
 Relax in the infinity pool, venture out to nearby Erice or explore further afield - temples, beaches and natural parks are just a short drive away.
 Alternatively, settle into the local life of picturesque hill village, Buseto Palizzolo, with a stay in Baglio Cantaro Titi, a traditional baglio or home built around an internal courtyard.
 Sharing a swimming pool with another two properties, this sociable property is tastefully decorated and just a short walk away from the village shops, restaurants and other facilities.
 Browse our collections or click on individual villas or apartments in Erice for further details.

 A stay in Erice means you will be ideally located to move on to further fascinating destinations in Sicily - whatever your tastes or preferences.
 History buffs will be intrigued by the nearby ruins of Segesta whilst nature lovers might move on to the natural vistas of Zingaro Nature Park or choose to explore the salt pans of Marsala.
 The beautiful harbour town of Trapani, visible from the slopes of Erice, offers scenic beaches and waters swirling with green and blue, whilst the seaside destination of San Vito Lo Capo, nestled in between magnificent mountains that offer all manner of walks and climbs for hikers, boasts a beach reminiscent of the Caribbean with white, soft sands lined with exotic palms.
 Explore our location guide for more on the destinations of Sicily or contact us for assistance in finding villas in Erice and planning your dream holiday.